mtalexan/fleek-config/README.md

 ~/.local/share/fleek/bin/fleek-apply --impure
 ```

+The `--impure` is required if the config for the specific host includes any non-free packages (e.g. VSCode).
 The `--impure` is required if you want uncommitted (but tracked) files from this git repo to be included in the build.